The Dragon Prince Season 3 Review

 And two men kissed!
 Yes, they’re Elves and not people, but two men kissed in a children’s cartoon.
 (We… don’t talk about the other time that happened.)
 It was very casual and natural, exactly the way it would have been handled if Runaan had a wife and not a husband.
 I hope that when Runaan is freed, he becomes an important part of the story.

 On a related note, even though I suspected someone would find Gren after they discovered the hidden staircase, I was still surprised when he just showed up at the Breach.
 I half-expected it to be some sort of trick to get to Amaya.

 I found the romance subplot to be fairly well done.
-I’ve sort of been expecting it – Rayla and Callum’s growing feelings for each other haven’t exactly been subtle – but at the same time, I wasn’t sure if it would actually happen, at least not this soon.
+I’ve sort of been expecting it.
+Rayla and Callum’s growing feelings for each other haven’t exactly been subtle.
+At the same time, I wasn’t sure if it would actually happen, at least not this soon.
 But I thought it was a natural progression, and there were a couple of false starts that made it feel more realistic.

 Author: Jamie Sugah

 Jamie has a BA in English with a focus in creative writing from The Ohio State University.
 She self-published her first novel, The Perils of Long Hair on a Windy Day, which is available through Amazon.
 She is currently an archivist and lives in New York City with her demon ninja vampire cat.
 She covers television, books, movies, anime, and conventions in the NYC area.

 Read our before commenting.